Here are the last 10 stations worked (HF with 100W)

 Running low power on HF, have confirmed 362 DXCC entities (includes deleted), the latest one was ST0R in South Sudan on CW, SSB & RTTY.
 The only DXCC entity not yet worked is P5 (No. Korea).
 The closest I got to working North Korea was a contact made with P5RS7.
 The QSO was made while running only QRP 5 Watts on 15M SSB.
 It turned out to be a bogus operation by Romeo Stepanenko 3W3RR, operating outside the No. Korean border.
 Around 4 years after receiving the QSL card for my contact with P5RS7, the ARRL disqualified Romeo from the DXCC program under the ethics clause.
-QSL cards for his operation from North Korea were never approved.
+QSL cards for his supposed operation from North Korea were never approved.